figamore/FluidMonitor/README.md

 # FluidMonitor

-FluidMonitor is a LovyanGFX + LVGL DRO monitor app for CYD-style ESP32 displays.
+FluidMonitor is a simple FluidNC DRO monitor and controller that runs on CYD-style ESP32 displays.
 It uses the [FluidNC-EspNow-Client](https://github.com/figamore/FluidNC-EspNow-Client) library for paired ESP-NOW transport and FluidNC status parsing, and provides status, jogging, and machine action controls.

 ## Build